Octagonal Plates - Kata Kutani

 Who Makes It

 niguramu is a lifestyle shop in Kanazawa that carries a curated collection of kitchen and household goods created by Japanese designers.
-They also collaborate with Japanese manufactures to develop their own line of products.
-The Kata Kutani is one of those products.
+They also collaborate with Japanese manufacturers to develop their own line of products.